The Museum of Song Postal Project

 Arts for Health Partnership Programme, West Cork

 Lead partner is Arts for Health Partnership managed by Uillinn West Cork Arts Centre with HSE, Cork Education & Training Board and Cork County Council.
-Local project partners are Four Valleys Social Group, HSE Community Work Department and West Cork Island Development.
+Local project partners are HSE Cork Kerry Community Healthcare Community Work Department, Four Valleys Social Group and West Cork Island Development.

-Arts for Health Partnership managed by Uillinn West Cork Arts Centre with HSE, Cork Education & Training Board and Cork County Council.
-MoS Islands Project is supported by Cork County Council through the Creative Ireland Programme.
-Further information from www.creativeireland.gov.ie and ireland.ie
+Arts for Health Partnership managed by Uillinn West Cork Arts Centre in partnership with HSE, Cork Education & Training Board, Cork County Council and the Arts Council.
+The Museum of Song Islands Project is funded through a special purpose award from National Lottery in 2021 and by Cork County Council through the Creative Ireland Programme.

 Sharon Whooley, Tess Leak